-Please see 'Monthly payments to Landlord' In the 'Summary of Costs' document
+Please see 'Your monthly payments to the landlord' In the 'Summary of Costs' document.

 - 4.2 You'll need to budget for your other monthly costs, which may include:

 - mortgage repayment

-- contents insurance
+- · contents insurance

 - Council Tax

 - gas and electricity

+- water

-- water - 4.3 You may need to pay a reservation fee to secure your home.
+- 4.3 You may need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
 Your landlord may have a policy on how long they will reserve a property before exchange of contracts.
 See the 'Reservation fee' section in the 'Key information about the home' document.